scriptPilot/app-framework/README.md

 - Save images to *images* folder
 - Edit app component in *app.vue* file
 - Edit page components in *pages* folder
   - After adding, removing or renaming pages you have to run `npm run dev` again
   - Study the code of the example pages to learn how to realize things in App Framework
+- Edit database rules in *database-rules.json* file
+- Edit storage-rules in *storage-rules.txt* file

 ### Test your application